Waihe’e Refuge Restoration Project

-Waihe‘e Refuge was purchased by the Maui Coastal Land Trust in 2004.
-The refuge has a total area of 277 acres and houses vital habitats such as wetlands and marine shoreline and has one of the largest remaining, intact sand dune systems in all of Hawaii; the site is also a place of historical significance in the Hawaiian culture.
-Climate change will have unavoidable impacts on the site, in particular because of sea level rise.
+The Waihe‘e Coastal Dunes & Wetlands Refuge was purchased by the Maui Coastal Land Trust in 2004.
+The refuge has a total area of 277 acres and houses vital habitats such as wetlands and marine shoreline and has one of the largest remaining, intact sand dune systems in all of Hawaii.
+The site is also a place of historical significance in the Hawaiian culture.
+Climate change will have unavoidable impacts on the site, particularly due to sea level rise.
 To increase the site’s resilience to climate change, managers are working with volunteers to remove all the invasive plants and replant the area with native plants.
-Volunteers are also educated about the effects climate change is projected to have on the site; Waihe’e Refuge serves as a living classroom to showcase climate change.
+Volunteers are also educated about the effects climate change is projected to have on the site.
+The refuge serves as a living classroom to showcase climate change.

-Feifel, K. (2010).
+Feifel, K., Gregg, R.M.
+(2021).
 Waihe'e Refuge Restoration Project [Case study on a project of the Maui Coastal Land Trust].
 Product of EcoAdapt’s State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/waihe’e-refuge-restoration-project (Last updated April 2010)
+Version 2.0.
+(Last updated October 2021)